Abdelrahman-SW/Downloader-App/README.md

   why is used this lib Specifically❓:
   <br></br>
-      - because this lib uses a good algo under the hood to download files with high speed : as it splits the file that need to be downloaded into n number of chunks and start all chunks on parallel then merge all these chunks after downloaded that makes the download process more fast !
+      - because this lib uses a good algo under the hood to download files with high speed : as it splits the file that need to be downloaded into n number of chunks and start all these chunks on parallel then merge them after the download process compeleted that makes the download process more fast !
         <br></br>
 other tools used :
 -- room db , viewModel , liveData and more ..